jwrr/fpga-xilinx-vitis-2022.2-zybo_z7_20/README.md

 ------------------------

-Insert SD-Card into MicroSD connector on the underside of the board, and connect the microUSB (also on the underside of the board) to the Linux PC.
+Insert SD-Card into MicroSD connector on the underside of the board, and connect the microUSB (on topside next to power slider) to the Linux PC.

 Bad news...
 Ubuntu 20.04 doesn't see ZYBO.

 ```
 lsusb
+sudo dmesg |grep attached
 ```